AlXplore/csci596_final_project/README.md

 2. During the predicting process

     we will use the model and at most three business neighbors to predict the rating for a given pair of user and business.

+### Implemention with GPUs
+Since review dataset is too large to be analyzed by a single computing node, so the traditional recommendation based on single CPU is hard to meet our requirement.
+Therefore, we will use CUDA to accelerate the calculation speed and avoid memory corruption.

 ## The Comparison between Content-based and Memory-based Method